MISP/misp-rfc/misp-core-format/raw.md

 #### first_seen

-first_seen represents a reference time when the object was first seen. first_seen as an ISO 8601 datetime up to the micro-second and supporting time zone.
+first_seen represents a reference time when the object was first seen. first_seen as an ISO 8601 datetime up to the micro-second with time zone support.

 first_seen is represented as a JSON string. first_seen **MAY** be present.

 #### last_seen

-last_seen represents a reference time when the object was last seen. last_seen as an ISO 8601 datetime up to the micro-second and supporting time zone.
+last_seen represents a reference time when the object was last seen. last_seen as an ISO 8601 datetime up to the micro-second with time zone support.

 last_seen is represented as a JSON string. last_seen **MAY** be present.